-- 1. Ensure your vessel has onboard: - a.
-The vessel's Protected Species Risk Management Plan (PSRMP), - b.
-The Coastal Trawling Operational Procedures, and - c.
-A map of areas where trawling is prohibited. - 2.
-Hold all fish waste immediately before or during shooting/hauling and batch discharge away from the path of warps if/when towing. - 3.
-Always have fit & proper bird scaring device/s onboard. - 4.
-Always deploy mitigation devices if there is any risk to seabirds (when birds are present or when discharging fish waste near warps). - 5.
-Ensure the warps are not overly greased; all warp splices are 'wrapped'; any sprags are removed or 'whipped'; and warp splices are not near the water's surface. - 6.
-Minimise time trawl gear is at/near the surface.
-Where possible, conduct gear maintenance/repairs while net is on board. - 7.
-Remove stickers from net before shooting especially small fish and squid. - 8.
-Reduce unnecessary deck lighting - 9.
-Crew know and follow safe handling procedures for captured animals (dead or alive)-return protected species to sea quickly and treat with care. - 10.
-Report all protected species captures by ERS or in the Nonfish Protected Species Catch Return (NFPSCR) logbook and send to FishServe.
-It is illegal not to report.
-Report protected species trigger level captures to Liaison Officer.
+- 1. Ensure your vessel has on board the current inshore Trawl Operational Procedures (OP), a Protected Species Risk Management Plan (PSRMP), and a map of the current trawl prohibition areas, and that you and your crew are familiar with them. - 2.
+While hauling, either hold or batch discharge fish waste away from the path of the warps. - 3.
+Always have a fit & proper bird scaring device onboard and deploy it anytime there is a risk to seabirds, i.e. when seabirds are present and when discharging fish waste near warps. - 4.
+Ensure warps are not overly greased, all warp splices are wrapped and not near the water's surface, and that any sprags are removed or 'whipped'. - 5.
+Minimise time trawl gear is at or near the surface.
+Whenever possible conduct gear maintenance/repairs while net is onboard. - 6.
+Remove stickers from net before shooting, especially small fish and squid. - 7.
+While ensuring safe operating standards, minimise all unnecessary lighting so not to attract or disorientate seabirds, especially while sheltering or at anchor. - Ensure you and your crew follow safe protected species handling procedures and protocols (See DOC Handling and Release Guide).
+Record and report bird band numbers to bandingoffice@doc.govt.nz - 9.
+Notify your local Liaison Officer (same day) when protected species captures reach a Trigger point.
+The Trigger points are outlined in your PSRMP.
+Assess the event and if possible, implement further methods for risk reduction. - 10.
+Report protected species captures by ERS.
+Remember it is not illegal to catch a protected species but it is illegal to not report it!